What to Expect During Your First Oncology Surgery Consultation

 • What are the chances of success with this surgery?

-• Are there any alternative treatments available?
+• Are there any alternative treatments?

-• What should I do to prepare for surgery?
+• How should I prepare for surgery?

-• What kind of follow-up care will I need?
+• What follow-up care will I need?

 Conclusion